DAM-IC/Deep-Embedded-Clustering-generalisability-and-adaptation-for-mixed-data-types/README.md

 ![main hierarchy](https://github.com/DAM-IC/Deep-Embedded-Clustering-generalisability-and-adaptation-for-mixed-data-types/assets/29426481/f131b5d5-3ff0-4154-a909-c008537f56a0)

 ## The data
 Because we work with sensitive patient data, we are unfortunately unable to share our data.
 However, to guide others to use our code we have supplied some random dummy data such that you can run the code and see the format that your data should be in if you want to run it on your own data.
 The values in this dummy data are completely random and not taken from actual patients.
 However, they are sampled from a similar distribution, meaning that the distribution reflects the real data up to some extent.
-Because the values are random, you should be able to find meaning results or correlations.
+Because the values are random, you should not be able to find meaningful results or correlations.

 # References
 This code is built for a large part on code from others.
 Therefore we would like to give credit to the creators of the code that we used, and we ask that you do the same if you end up using this code.